Healing miracles and God

 Five responses appear possible:

 - There is insufficient evidence that the stories true.

 This is certainly true for many miracle stories, but the above accounts are harder to dispute.
 There is good documentary evidence for most of them, reviewed by competent medical specialists.
 It is difficult to maintain that every last one of these stories is untrue.

 - They were spontaneous remissions.

 A small number of spontaneous remissions occur with no explanation.
-It is argued that alleged miraculous healings are simply spntaneous remissions that are remembered, while the many cases where prayer for healing is not successful are forgotten.
-This argument is difficult to assess because I know of no figures on the occurrence of spontaneous remissions vs the occurrence of miraculaous healings after prayer.
+It is argued that alleged miraculous healings are simply spontaneous remissions that are remembered, while the many cases where prayer for healing is not successful are forgotten.
+This argument is difficult to assess because I know of no figures on the occurrence of spontaneous remissions vs the occurrence of miraculous healings after prayer.
 However it is worth noting that all medical conditions are different, and spontaneous remissions are not known in some conditions.
 Dr Casdorph notes in his book that some of the cases he examined could not be satisfactorily explained that way.

 - Some other natural explanation.

 Perhaps there are natural explanations for these apparent miracles?
 Perhaps the mind's powers to overcome sickness and disability, or other factors not as yet recognised, pave the way for cure.
 But until specific natural explanations are found, it is difficult to see how a reasonable person could opt for this explanation.

 Some say there are healing stories in many cultures and religions.
 So perhaps divine healing cannot be the correct explanation, because many different gods are claimed as the source of the miracle.
 They can't all be the true explanation, it is said.
 However, it could well be that God indeed healed, even if we cannot be sure if any particular religion truly describes God.